 - Smartphones and advanced data protection to assist with contact tracing.
 (Notifying people if they have crossed paths with an infected person, without violating privacy)

 - 3D printing as a way to help overcome some supply chain problems – open source design standards created to help scale-up production

 - Software and businesses emerged as experts to host virtual meetings, virtual conferences, virtual networking companies, virtual teambuilding… virtual, well, you get the picture.

 If you want to learn more about what companies have been doing to meet and exceed the needs of their communities and customers this year, there’s no better place than the NWA Tech Summit.
 Companies from more than 400 of the Fortune 500 List are represented in offices across NWA.
 We’re home to THREE corporate headquarters, right in our back yard.
 Two are Fortune 100 – and of those two, a certain company sits at the ranking of #1.
 All these relationships and our proximity give allow us to benefit from the unique perspective of our contacts and resources at these industry powerhouses.
 That, combined with the influence of the University of Arkansas, it’s also helped position Northwest Arkansas as a great startup incubator community.

 Hear from leading industry professionals and presenters in the NWATS’s first ever virtual summit, October 18-21.
 For those who might want a chance to enjoy a sampling of our region’s quality of life firsthand, consider joining the Virtual+ Events, where attendees will have access to all tech summit content on-demand for 12 months, PLUS the opportunity to join three à la carte small group outdoor experiences!
-We know the team at the Greater Chamber has been working hard for months to put together an amazing line up for you – and we hope you’re as excited as we are to see all the sweet, sweet nerd fuel that the summit will offer.
+We know the team at the Greater Chamber has been working hard for months to put together an amazing line up for you.